 - A house on a busy road or at a T intersection generally has bad Feng Shui as traffic disperses qi (pronounced chi, meaning good energy).

 - The location of a property is also important.
-Water is said to hold qi so it is good to have nearby.
+Water is said to hold qi so it is good to have it nearby.
 On the water is best but water views and even a pool could suffice.
-Backing up to a hill or mountain can also be a positive as it protects the home from strong wind, which has the opposite affect of water – it blows away qi.
+Backing up to a hill or mountain can also be a positive as it protects the home from strong wind, which has the opposite effect of water – it blows away qi.

 - A red front door creates good Feng Shui as it invites positive energy into the house.
 Throughout history, a red front door has also symbolized protection from the angel of death and a safe place to rest.